SideMatter/srlwiki/factions/neo-kirameku.md

 * As a nation of mages and with the Grand Elder being the last living mage, Kirameku is well-known for their magic and their main export is books.
 * The national motto is "Honoring yesterday's tragedies to realize tomorrow's miracles".

 Not related to lore:
 * The names for Saph and Emi come from gemstones.
 Emi = Emerald, Saph = Sapphire.
 Both characters are also OCs of Emi's and have been off and on used since 2018.
 * The initial name for Kirameku was "Interdimensional Syndicate", sharing the name with Emi's instagram page for their comic.
 Another previous nation name was "The Arcanelands".
 * Translations: The fire demon Coirbeachd's name is Scottish Gaelic for "corruption", the last grand elder Spiorad's name also comes from Gaelic, meaning "spirit", and the nation name Kirameku is Japanese for "sparkling".
+* The older builds are based off of traditional Japanese architecture while newer builds and designs are based off of medieval Scottish/Celtic architecture and art.
+There are even a few references to Scottish culture in Kirameku's lore and culture, such as the Will-o'-the-Wisps.
+In real-world mythology, they can be seen as mischevious spirits of the dead to some but overall are painted in a negative light due to the belief they lead travellers to their death.